For product-related support, please visit our Support Hub.

 CodeScene’s license is based on the number of active authors.
 An active author is anyone who has committed code over the past three months to the codebases you want to analyse.
 This time period is a sliding window that always starts at the date of the most recent commit in your repositories.
 Each author is only counted once.
 That is, if you analyse multiple codebases, the same persons only count once no matter how many projects they contribute to.
 Historic authors are free.
 People who haven’t committed code within the last three months are included for free and don’t add to the license fee.

-In our 30 day free trial you get access to all the features in the plan of your choice.
+During the Free Trial period, you get access to all the features in the plan of your choice.
 When you start your trial you choose if you want to try the Standard or the Pro plan.